-By the December 31, 2019, in the bank, 74% of the financed activities have a low environmental risk and 23% of activities with a medium environmental risk, 3% of the loans go towards financing activities with a high environmental risk.
-Due to the fact that we target clients in the agriculture and manufacturing sectors, the share of medium and high E&S risk clients is increasing.
+By 31 December 2021, 74% of the financed activities in the Bank have a low environmental risk and 22 % of activities bear a medium environmental risk, 4% of the loans go towards financing activities with a high environmental risk.
+Since we acquired new high risk client the exposures of high risk portfolio has increased.
 That is not to say that clients in these sectors necessarily pose a greater credit risk, but merely that a more specialized assessment system is required to analyze the complexity of their business activity.

-The share of the financed activities with high environmental risk in total portfolio went up to 3% in 2019 and mainly includes mining stone and sand, importing and distributing of agriculture fertilizers and pesticides related activities and recently introduced sector in high environmental risk category plastic production.
+The share of the financed activities with high environmental risk in the total portfolio went up to 4 % in 2021 and mainly includes mining stone and sand, importing and distributing of agriculture fertilizers and pesticides related activities, production of pharmaceutical products-bacteriophagesand plastic production.

-Generally, we don't say no to the clients with high ecological and environmental risks on financing; instead we profoundly analyze their activities in the frame of environmental and social risks, to make sure that the risks are managed and that the risks won't transmit into real harmful influence on environment and society.
+Generally, we don't refuse the clients with high ecological and environmental risks on financing; instead, we profoundly analyse their activities in the frame of environmental and social risks, to make sure that the risks are managed and that the risks won't transmit into real harmful influence on environment and society.